 - Cryosurgery (using liquid nitrogen to freeze and kill cancer cells) is being studied.
 While it seems to reduce urinary problems caused by surgery, it is associated with a high rate of impotence (as much as 80 percent).

-The results of new studies can be confusing and even conflicting with the "current standard of care," raising even more questions.
-It is wise to seek out hospitals and doctors who have a lot of experience with prostate cancer care.
+The results of new studies can be confusing and can raise even more questions.
+It is wise to seek out hospitals and doctors that have a lot of experience with prostate cancer care.
 In addition, do your own research and bring your questions and concerns to your doctors.
-Together, you can make the best, well-informed decision for your personal situation.
+Together, you can make the best, well-informed decisions for your situation.

 © Copyright 1995-2015 The Cleveland Clinic Foundation.
 All rights reserved.

 Can't find the health information you’re looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
-This document was last reviewed on: 11/15/2011…#12818
+This document was last reviewed on: 8/4/2015…#12818